 Camellia is used as medicine to treat asthma, bacterial infections and heart disease.

 While most people think of Camellias as garden flowers, the main economic value of Camellia is the production of tea.
+The plant is also used in cooking and for oil production.

 Some species are famous for their ornamental value, especially Camellia japonica, Camellia reticulata and Camellia sasanqua.